hannanxo/calendar-carousel/README.md

 ```

 Now import it in the file you want using `import Calendar from "calendar-carousel" `.
 Now you can call the container and get the default style and behavior of the
 calendar.
-To know how you can change the behavior using props refer to the API section.
+To know how to change the behavior using props refer to the API section.

 ## API Reference: